PRQL/prql-query/README.md

 Input can also come from stdin:

     $ cat examples/queries/invoice_totals.prql | pq

+For convenience, queries ending in ".prql" are assumed to be paths to PRQL query files and will be read in so this produces the same as above:

+    $ pq examples/queries/invoice_totals.prql

+Both of these produce the output:

     SELECT
       STRFTIME('%Y-%m', i.invoice_date) AS month,
       STRFTIME('%Y-%m-%d', i.invoice_date) AS day,